What we do

 'Experience is not what happens to you.
 It is what you do with what happens to you'.
+Aldous Huxley

-Ann Scroope, Creative Director, MA Heritage and Interpretation, BDes InDes.
+MA Heritage and Interpretation, BDes InDes.

-I bring over thirty years international experience, knowledge and industry insights in visitor engagement strategies to all our projects.
 I assemble and lead large multidisciplinary design teams, contributing to highly iterative and collaborative environments with cultural leaders and experts.
-I inspire, guide and motivate clients and colleagues to re-envisioning concepts of the visitor encounter.

 I believe great interpretation encourages and enables conversation, participation and collaboration.